 Speaking of which, I left a career I loved to be home for dinners, to nurse exclusively and spend most of my day with my kids.
 Aside from computer programs and a domain name, I give up extras and keep writing because it keeps me sane— even though I should use what little free time I have to sell makeup or make pillow covers to sell on Etsy.
 Hustle, Believe, Receive by Sarah Centrella is one of the books on my summer reading list.
 Is that all it takes?
 Okay, I’ll open the book.
 I’ll write and stretch my faith like cellophane over leftovers.
 I’ll keep eating leftovers.
 I’ll continue to tiptoe on the tightrope that constitutes our budget.
 Writing through the discouragement is a little easier knowing I’m not the only mom smiling through the struggle.
 At least, I can afford the pillows.
 (Well, sort of <3)

-Camaron Brooks is a mother of two energetic little ones.
+Camaron Brooks is a mother of three little ones.
 She loves her family, coffee, writing, reading, and getting outdoors.
 She’s inspired to live her best life through mindfulness, gratitude and impromptu dance parties in her living room.
-She’s the author of Reporting Live From Studio B: Lessons and Reflections Found on My Journey from Striving TV Reporter to Struggling New Mom.
+She’s the author of Studio Baby.
 She chronicles her sometimes hilarious first year as a mom, reflects on her time working as a reporter and offers a takeaway, affirmation or set of questions after each chapter to help other moms embrace the journey.
-Her book is ranked in the Top 500 in the Amazon Kindle Store in the Religion & Spirituality, Personal Growth, and Family Section.